I wish each and everyone of you happiness and prosperity in your career and personal life!

 BASIC STEPS CRUCIAL TO YOUR JOB SEARCH:

-1. Answer the phone, as a habit and be friendly.
+1. Answer the phone, as a habit, and be friendly.
 So many candidates screen calls and prefer texting.
-Missing one call could be the last call that you get from a recruiter or HR Representative.
+Missing one call could be the last call you'll ever get from a recruiter or HR Representative.

 2. Listen to your own voicemail.
-Is it warm and friendly or uncaring sounding.
-Replace your voicemail and include stating your name, sound friendly, and say thank you for the call.
+Is it warm and friendly or uncaring sounding?
+Replace your voicemail and include stating your name, sounding friendly, and saying thank you for the call.

-3. Return voicemail calls the same day, even the same hour whenever possible.
+3. Return phone calls the same day and even the same hour whenever possible.
 This shows courtesy for other people's time and shows interest and politeness on your part.

-4. If you are married and have kids, teach your spouse and you family how to take messages for you.
+4. If you are married and have kids, teach your spouse and your family how to take messages for you.
 Make sure a note pad and a pen are always available.
-They should take name, number, and the message the caller might leave.
+They should take the name, number, and the message of the caller.

 5. Use your lunch hour to return calls if you are at work.
 Don't wait until you get home.
 The person that called you went home too.